microsoft/BotBuilder-V3/bot-framework-faq.md

 ### Bot Connector
 {:.no_toc}

-The Bot Connector lets you connect your bot(s) seamlessly to text/sms, Office 365 mail, Skype, Slack, and other services.
+The Bot Connector lets you connect your bot(s) seamlessly to text/sms, Office 365 mail, Skype, Slack, Facebook Messenger, Kik, and other services.
 Simply register your bot, configure desired channels and publish in the Bot Directory.

 ![Bot Connector Diagram](/images/bot_connector_diagram.png)